nmate/sdsl-lite/README.md

 Licensing
 ---------

-XXXX is a free software provided under the GNU General Public License (GPLv3).
+R3D3 is a free software provided under the GNU General Public License (GPLv3).
 Copyright (C) 2017 REMOVED All Right Reserved.
 See the GNU General Public License for more details.